Biden, in first call with Putin, presses on Navalny, treaty

 On Tuesday before his call with Putin, Biden spoke to NATO Secretary General Jens Stoltenberg, pledging the United States’ commitment to the decades-old alliance founded as a bulwark against Russian aggression.

-Biden told Putin that his administration was assessing the SolarWinds breach and the reports that Russia offered the Taliban bounties to kill American troops in Afghanistan,.
-Biden said the United States is willing to defend itself and will take action, which could include further sanctions, to ensure that Moscow does not act with impunity, according to the administration officials.
+Biden told Putin that his administration was assessing the SolarWinds communications software breach and reports that Russia offered the Taliban bounties to kill American troops in Afghanistan.
+Biden said the United States was willing to defend itself and would take action, which could include further sanctions, to ensure that Moscow does not act with impunity, according to the administration officials.

-The Kremlin's readout did not address the most contentious issues between the countries, though it said the leaders also discussed other “acute issues on the bilateral and international agenda.”

-It described the talk as “frank and businesslike” - often a diplomatic way of referring to tense discussions.
-It also said Putin congratulated Biden on becoming president and “noted that normalisation of ties between Russia and the United States would serve the interests of both countries."

-Among the issues it said were discussed were the coronavirus pandemic, the Iran nuclear agreement, Ukraine and issues related to trade and the economy.
+Among the issues the Kremlin said were discussed were the coronavirus pandemic, the Iran nuclear agreement, Ukraine and issues related to trade and the economy.

-The call came as Putin considers the aftermath of pro-Navalny protests that took place in more than 100 Russian cities over the weekend.
+The call, which was first reported by The Associated Press, came as Putin considers the aftermath of pro-Navalny protests that took place in more than 100 Russian cities over the weekend.
 Biden’s team has already reacted strongly to the crackdown on the protests, in which more than 3,700 people were arrested across Russia, including more than 1,400 in Moscow.
 More protests are planned for the coming weekend.

 Russian authorities deny the accusations.

-Trump seemed to seek Putin's approval, frequently casting doubt on Russian interference in the 2016 elections, including when he stood next to Putin at their 2018 summit in Helsinki.
+Over the past four years, Trump has seemed to seek Putin's approval, frequently casting doubt on Russian interference in the 2016 elections, including when he stood next to Putin at their 2018 summit in Helsinki.
 He also downplayed Russia’s involvement in the hack of federal government agencies last year and the allegations that Russia offered the Taliban bounties.

 Biden, in his call with Putin, broke sharply with Trump by declaring that he knew that Russia attempted to interfere with both the 2016 and 2020 elections.